natebrennand/cpp_collections/README.md

 #### def\_generator(name, return\_type, arg\_types...)

-A macro to ease the syntax of defining an arbitrary Stream generator.
+A macro to ease the syntax of defining any arbitrary recursive Stream generator.

 *Example:*
 ```